 For one, Payline Mobile isn’t new in the strictest sense.
 Payline Data has been offering a mobile solution for merchants for years now.
 It just hasn’t been very good.
 But the company recently launched a new mobile app, new hardware, and a new pricing model, which means I had to take a look.

-The first thing I noticed is that Payline’s mobile solutions are structured more like Spark Pay and Intuit GoPayment, with your choice of mobile plans.
+The first thing I noticed is that Payline’s mobile solutions are structured more like Intuit GoPayment, with your choice of mobile plans.
 That made me wonder if Payline Mobile was meant to work more as a standalone mPOS solution than an add-on product for merchant account holders.
 That’s significant because most add-on mobile products tend to be pretty barebones and are not intended to be standalone.
 At best, they’re an extension of a larger platform.
 At worse, they’re nothing but a stopgap for merchants who really need to be able to accept payments in the field but don’t need much else.
-Standalone mPOS options such as Square or PayPal Here or Spark Pay are a bit more comprehensive.
+Standalone mPOS options such as Square or PayPal Here are a bit more comprehensive.
 They don’t usually give you the full POS experience you can get if you sign up for a merchant account, but they’re more than just a stopgap.

 The second thing I noticed, though, is that Payline Data gives you a full, traditional merchant account when you sign up.
 Payline has a nearly immaculate reputation in the industry, so, yeah, my interest in this option definitely increased.
 Color me even more intrigued.